rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

 6. To verify the new device in the MyRackspace portal, enter the passcode in the portal's **Verification** pop-up dialog box.

-    **Note:** When you add a mobile password device, mobile passeord is the default method for an authentication.
+    **Note:** When you add a mobile password device, mobile password is the default method for an authentication.
 If you do not want this to be the default method or if you do not want to be logged out of your account when you verify the passcode, clear the **Make this my default authentication